ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 #### `ibmcloud oc cluster master private-service-endpoint allowlist enable`
 {: #cs_master_pse_allowlist_enable}

-Enable the subnet allowlist feature for a cluster's private service endpoint.
+Enable the subnet allowlist feature for a cluster's private cloud service endpoint.
 {: shortdesc}

 After you run this command, use the [`ibmcloud oc cluster master private-service-endpoint allowlist` command](#cs_master_pse_allowlist_add) to add subnets to the allowlist.
-Only authorized requests to your cluster master that originate from subnets in the allowlist are permitted through the cluster's private service endpoint.
-If the public service endpoint is enabled for your cluster, authorized requests are still permitted through the public service endpoint.
+Only authorized requests to your cluster master that originate from subnets in the allowlist are permitted through the cluster's private cloud service endpoint.
+If the public cloud service endpoint is enabled for your cluster, authorized requests are still permitted through the public cloud service endpoint.

 ```sh
 ibmcloud oc cluster master private-service-endpoint allowlist enable --cluster CLUSTER [-f] [-q]